yugabyte/yugabyte-db/docs/content/preview/architecture/docdb/persistence.md

 * Faster multi-column reads, as the reads need to fetch fewer key value pairs.
 * UDTs require application rewrite, and therefore not necessarily an option for all use cases, like latency sensitive update workloads.

-The packed row format can be enabled using the [Packed row flags](../../../reference/configuration/yb-tserver/#packed-row-flags).
+The packed row format can be controlled using the [Packed row flags](../../../reference/configuration/yb-tserver/#packed-row-flags).

 ### Design